-Realistic Goal Setting and Avoiding Stigma: One Mom’s Perspective
+A Mother’s Perspective: Realistic Goal Setting and Avoiding Stigma in T1D

 The title of the article arrests my attention, compelling me to read further.
 The Numbers of Shame and Blame: How Stigma Affects Patients and Diabetes Management.
 I shudder as I read the results of a study by the diaTribe Foundation.
 “Diabetes stigma affects 76% of people living with T1D and 83% of parents raising a child with T1D.”
 The statistics are so high.